hibernator11/dcat-catalog/README.md

 ## Visualisations

-- Organisations can be retrieved using the Wikidata identifiers in order to create a map as a [visualisation example](https://w.wiki/6$VZ).
+- The organisations used in this work can be retrieved using their Wikidata identifiers in order to create a map as a [visualisation example](https://w.wiki/6$VZ).

 <img src="images/map-dcat.png">